rangdevelopment/root-tracker/README.md

 - Revive: Dray not dead, Dray alive, Dray still up, Dray still going (and more)

 # Change log

+7/17/2023
+- fix bee event timer (now 3min)
+- fix bug where events do not end correctly
+- change how the warming setting works
+- add "arctic pines" to call options for yaks

 7/8/2023
 - added 4 new locations (Rimm, Lookout, Woodland, Barb)